Diploma in Mechanical Engineering (N41)

 • Ride the Industry 4.0 wave with in-demand digital skills like advanced modelling, industrial automation & robotics and predictive maintenance & analytics

-• New sustainability focus so you can help companies optimise decarbonisation efforts
+• New sustainability focus to prepare you to help companies optimise decarbonisation efforts

 • Opportunity to specialise in Automation Design Engineering or Mobility Design Engineering with industry immersion at organisations such as ST Engineering, A*STAR and TÜV SÜD PSB